guardian/recommendations/accessible-pairing-sessions.md

 * **Tip**: As the meeting host on Zoom, the teacher can click ‘Live Transcript’ and then ‘Enable Auto Transcription’.

 ## Preparing materials and questions in advance:
 * **For the teacher**: The teacher should try to provide the student with as much information as possible beforehand, e.g., steps that will be taken during the pairing session.
 This will allow the student to familiarise themselves with the steps on their own and ask the teacher learning questions during the pairing session itself.
-This information, whether in the form of a document or links to documentation, should be accessible and readable by a screen reader.
+This information, whether in the form of a document or links to documentation, should be accessible e.g. readable by a screen reader, direct, uncomplicated language.
 * **For the student**: The student should try to prepare questions for the teacher in advance of the session.
 * **Why**: Compiling information benefits both the teacher and student, because it prompts them to think more carefully about what they are teaching/learning and provides them with material for further teaching/learning and documentation at a later date.